 Keep the end of a disconnected battery cable away from the battery.
 Electricity can arc from the battery to the end of a battery cable and cause the battery to explode.
 An explosion can cause serious injury or death from heat, impact, and chemical hazards.
 IMPORTANT!
 In some regions, when an engine is used on any forest covered, brush covered, or grass covered unimproved land it is necessary by law to have a spark arrestor installed on the muffler.
 A spark arrestor traps exhaust particles that are expelled from the engine.
 It is the responsibility of the operator to comply with the local laws and regulations.
 To purchase a spark arrestor, contact your local Wallenstein dealer or distributor.

-- Keep the cylinder fins and engine shrouds free of debris to prevent the engine from overheating. - Keep the engine free of wood chips and other debris that can affect the engine speed. - Use fresh fuel (less than three months old).
-Stale fuel creates deposits that cause the carburetor to be clogged and leak. - Check the fuel lines and fittings on a regular basis for cracks or leaks.
-Replace damaged fuel lines or fittings if necessary. - Store fuel away from all wood material. - Only operate the engine in a location that has good air flow.
-Engine exhaust gases contain carbon monoxide (an odorless gas) that can cause asphyxiation. - Do not put your hands or feet near moving parts. - Do not tamper with governor springs, governor links or other parts that may increase the governed speed.
-Engine speed is selected by the original equipment manufacturer. - Do not check for a spark with the spark plug or spark plug wire removed. - Do not attempt to start the engine with the spark plug removed.
-If the engine floods, set the throttle control to Fast, and then try to start the engine again. - Do not hit the flywheel with a hard object or metal tool.
+- Keep the cylinder fins and engine shrouds free of debris to prevent the engine from overheating. - Keep the engine free from wood chips and other debris that can affect the engine speed. - Use fresh fuel (less than three months old).
+Stale fuel creates deposits that cause the carburetor to be clogged and leak. - Check the fuel lines and fittings for cracks or leaks on a regular basis.
+Replace damaged fuel lines or fitting if necessary. - Store fuel away from all wood material. - Only operate the engine in a location that has good air flow.
+Engine exhaust gases contain carbon monoxide (an odorless gas) that can cause asphyxiation. - Do not put your hands or feet near moving parts. - Do not check for a spark with the spark plug or spark plug wire removed. - Do not hit the flywheel with a hard object or metal tool.
 This can cause the flywheel to shatter during operation.
 Use the correct tools to service the engine. - Do not touch a hot muffler, cylinder, or fins.
-Contact may cause burns.
+Contact with hot engine parts can cause burns.
 Wait for the machine to cool.
 Use a no-touch thermometer to measure the temperature. - Do not operate the engine in the following situations: - When there is an accumulation of wood chips, dirt, or other combustible materials in the muffler area. - In an area where there is a fuel spill.
-Move the machine away from the spill until the fuel evaporates.
-Make sure that are no sources of ignition in the area of the fuel spill. - With the air filter or air filter cover removed.
+Move the machine away from the fuel spill until the fuel evaporates.
+Make sure that there are no sources of ignition in the area of the fuel spill. - With the air filter or air filter cover removed.
 This can damage the engine. - Without a muffler or heat shield.
 Inspect the muffler and heat shield on a regular basis.
-Replace muffler or heat shield that is damaged.
+Replace a muffler or heat shield that is damaged.

-6.4.2 Electronic Fuel Management System Operation Safety
+6.4.2 Electronic Fuel Injection System Safety

-The engine has an electronic fuel management (EFM) system that monitors the engine speed, temperature, and battery voltage.
-The EFM system cannot be adjusted.
+The engine has an electronic fuel injection (EFI) system that monitors the engine speed, temperature, and battery voltage.
+The EFI system cannot be adjusted.

-- · Never start the engine if the battery cables are loose. - Turn the key to the OFF position or remove the starter switch before disconnecting, removing and/or installing the battery. - Never use a battery charger to start the engine. - Never disconnect the battery cables while the engine is running. - When connecting the battery cables, first connect the positive (+) cable and then connect the negative (-) cable to the battery. - When charging the battery, turn the ignition switch to the off position and disconnect the negative (-) battery cable from the battery. - Do not spray water directly on the Electronic Control Unit.
+- Make sure that the battery cables are tight before starting the engine. - When connecting the battery cables to the battery, first connect the positive (+) cable, and then connect the negative (-) cable. - Turn the key to the STOP position before disconnecting, removing, or installing the battery. - Never use a battery charger to start the engine. - Never disconnect the battery cables while the engine is on. - Before charging the battery, turn the ignition switch to the STOP position, and then disconnect the negative (-) battery cable from the battery. - Do not spray water directly on the electronic control module.